Course Mascots

 Preliminary Syllabus

-Sociology 6008F - Network Analysis I
+Sociology 6108F - Network Analysis II

 Network analysis focuses on understanding patterns of relationships between social actors (e.g. people, organizations) or socially-relevant units (e.g. computers, books or articles, ideas).
 This course will not focus on a particular applications of social networks, but rather cover a wide range of sociological topics, demonstrating how social network approaches are being used fruitfully to study each.